pswpswpsw/pswpswpsw.github.io/_pages/about.md

 --->

+## Welcome to the Computational Scientific Machine Learning Lab from the Department of Mechanical, Aerospace, and Nuclear Engineering at RPI.

-## About me
+## Announcements

+**Aug 2022:** Shaowu begins the journey as Assistant Professor!

 **Update: I will be joining the [Rensselaer Polytechnic Institute](https://mane.rpi.edu/) as a Tenure-Track Assistant Professor in the Department of Mechanical, Aerospace, and Nuclear Engineering starting 2022 Fall.** Multiple fully-funded Ph.D. positions available starting Spring 2023.
 Different topics available including
 * physics-informed machine learning,
 * artificial intelligence for fluid dynamics,
 * data-driven control of dynamic systems.

 Students with a strong math/coding background are encouraged to [apply](https://admissions.rpi.edu/graduate/masters-and-phd-applicants).
 Deadline for Spring 2023 is August 15, 2022.

 <img src='/images/lab0rpi.png' align="center" width="820" height="468" style="vertical-align:middle;margin:0px 30px">